MontesDaLua/packer-test/README.md

 # BGCH box build with packer

-Creates an ubuntu 12.04 BGCH box for Virtual box and AMAZON ami
+Creates an ubuntu 12.04 BGCH box AMAZON ami.

+Features :

+* Can also create for  vagrant, openstack, ...

+* Can deploy any BGCH project ,

 # Run Example